CJMki/cj-s-nodejs-express-boilerplate/README.md

 The express app has a centralized error handling mechanism.

-This utility will catch the errors propagated withing the app from the error handling middleware (by calling `next(error)`).
+This utility will catch the errors propagated within the app from the error handling middleware (by calling `next(error)`).
 For convenience, you can wrap the routes inside the catchExpressExceptions utility wrapper, which forwards the error.

 ```javascript
 import cee from '../../util/catchExpressExceptions';